How To Design A Data Center That Can Run The Race To Power AI

 There’s also a big push in the data center industry to consider sustainability.
 While larger developers are required to report their carbon footprints, there have been calls for all organizations to consider Scope 3 emissions, those emissions generated by the supply chain.

 As a result, customers are asking about the carbon emissions associated with Tate’s products, Hostetter said.
-Tate provides low-embodied-carbon products alongside its regular products.
-The company is also working with its supply chain partners to source aluminum and steel with lower embodied carbon.
+Tate provides lower-embodied-carbon products alongside its regular products.

 “Data centers are viewed by someone conscious of global warming as a necessary evil — they use so much energy, but we all use data all the time,” Hostetter said.
 “As a result, data center operators are pushing their suppliers to be more transparent and take the lead in providing solutions with low embodied carbon.”

 An area of innovation still being explored across the industry is liquid cooling.
 This has potential environmental benefits, as it uses less energy.
 While the use of liquid cooling alone is on the rise, some companies are exploring hybrid approaches, using both liquid and air cooling.
-Tate is exploring integrating liquid cooling into its products.
+Tate is engaging with customers on liquid cooling options, including customizing options for specific project requirements.

 As all data centers are unique, Tate works closely with customers from the design phase to ensure that their building is as future-proofed as possible.
 The team also scopes out a plan to speed up the delivery of the products they need to be up and running.